top of page

 Sgt Mike Henkle (ret.)

 Sgt.
 Henkle worked for the Fresno County Sheriff’s Department for over 17 years and was medically retired due to an injury sustained while on duty.
-He has worked at every detention facility within the Sheriff’s Department, including the Branch Jail before it was closed in the early 1990’s.
+He has worked at every detention facility within the Sheriff’s Department, including the Branch Jail, which was closed in the early 1990’s.
 His last assignment prior to retirement was as the Training Unit Supervisor.
 He held this position for the last seven years of his career.

-He worked every floor in every facility as a correctional officer, as well as being a Jail Training Officer for two years prior to promoting to sergeant.
-As a sergeant, he supervised every facility and was also the administrative sergeant for two years.
-After that, he became the Training Unit Supervisor for the next seven years.
+He worked every floor in every facility as a correctional officer and served as a Jail Training Officer for 2 years prior to being promoted to sergeant.
+As a sergeant, he supervised all facilities and served as the administrative sergeant for 2 years.
+After that, he served as the Training Unit Supervisor for the next 7 years.
 He was a sergeant for eleven of his seventeen years with the department.

-During his time in the Training Unit, he served as the Correctional Academy Coordinator and has taught most subjects within the academy.
-He is a certified instructor in Chemical Agents, Pepperball, Expandable Baton, Simunitions, Firearms, Sling Systems, Diversionary Devices and Less Lethal Impact Munitions.
-He has conducted several high intensity tactical training scenarios for his department’s first responders and SERT team.
-From 2003-2016 he was a Master Instructor for Pepperball Technologies, Inc. He has instructed courses with the Pepperball Systems throughout numerous agencies in California and Nevada.
+During his time in the Training Unit, he served as the Correctional Academy Coordinator and taught most subjects within the academy.
+He is a certified instructor in Chemical Agents, Pepperball, Expandable Baton, Simunitions, Firearms, Sling Systems, Diversionary Devices, and Less Lethal Impact Munitions.
+He has conducted several high-intensity tactical training scenarios for his department’s first responders and SERT team.
+From 2003-2016, he was a Master Instructor for Pepperball Technologies, Inc. He has taught courses with Pepperball Systems at numerous agencies in California and Nevada.

-He is also the Corrections Division Director of D-Prep, Inc. He has also been an instructor with D-Prep since 2008.
-He teaches the Critical Incident Management in Corrections for Supervisors and Managers, for Executives, and for Correctional Officers, Leadership Principles for Supervisors, and Report Writing and Courtroom Testimony.
+He is also the Director of the Corrections Division at DPrep, Inc. He has also been an instructor with DPrep since 2008.
+He teaches Critical Incident Management in Corrections for Supervisors and Managers, for Executives, and for Correctional Officers, Leadership Principles for Supervisors, and Report Writing and Courtroom Testimony.

 He was appointed as one of the team leaders for the department’s Critical Incident Command teams.
-He has participated in several major critical incidents and training drills in the field and in the detention facilities; from being the Incident Commander, Operations OIC, and Logistics OIC.
-He has served in these capacities during the following situations: a barricaded gunman/hostage, active shooters, suicides, forest fires, loss of facility water, and loss of facility power, and search and rescues.
+He has participated in several major critical incidents and training drills in the field and in detention facilities, serving as Incident Commander, Operations OIC, and Logistics OIC.
+He has served in these capacities during the following situations: a barricaded gunman/hostage, active shooters, suicides, forest fires, loss of facility water, loss of facility power, and search and rescue.
 He has taught the Incident Command System to management, supervisors and line officers in patrol and corrections.
-For six years he was a department coordinator for the Peer Counseling Program where he conducted or coordinated Critical Incident Stress Debriefings.
+For six years, he was a department coordinator for the Peer Counseling Program, where he conducted or coordinated Critical Incident Stress Debriefings.
 He has led or coordinated with mental health professionals the debriefings for Officer Involved Shootings, Line of Duty Deaths, Officer Deaths, and Suicides.

 He was very involved in youth sports within his community.
-He is a past president of the youth soccer league, past commissioner for a girl’s travel softball team.
+He is a former president of the youth soccer league and a former commissioner of a girls’ travel softball team.
 He coached softball about 8 months out of the year, including doing travel softball during the summer and fall.
-Along with coaching softball, he also coached girls’ basketball, and most recently youth rugby for six years.
+Along with coaching softball, he also coached girls’ basketball and, most recently, youth rugby for six years.
 He coached youth sports for 20 years up until 2019.

 Debra Salvo